tomwhite/datavision/_posts/2020-07-08-28-daily-covid-19-cases-in-leicester.md

 The trouble was that the government was not publishing Pillar 2 case numbers.
 It only started doing so on 2 July, after much [press consternation](https://twitter.com/jburnmurdoch/status/1277961740697796620), and three days after the Leicester lockdown was imposed.

-As the animated chart above shows, to a member of the public looking at the case numbers, *there was no sign of anything amiss*.
-In fact, the Pillar 1 numbers by themselves were seriously undercounting the number of cases, and actively misleading the public.
-This was even the case on official government sites, such as the PHE dashboard.
+As the animated chart above shows, to a member of the public looking at the case numbers there was no sign of anything amiss, and *in fact it looked like the situation was improving*.
+In reality, the hidden Pillar 2 numbers were increasing dramatically, so by only reporting the Pillar 1 numbers the government was actively misleading the public.
+This was the case even on official government sites, such as the PHE dashboard.

-Finally the government is now publishing the Pillar 1 and 2 case numbers every day, so we can see for ourselves where local outbreaks are occurring.
+Thankfully, the government is now publishing the Pillar 1 and 2 case numbers every day, so we can see for ourselves where local outbreaks are occurring.

 **Visualization type**: animated bar chart